-Consequently, changing compound assignment for simd to member operators creates an inconsistency between simd<T> and T. Also, consider that not every reference_wrapper-like type implements operator= as rebind.
-Other types with a conversion operator to lvalue-reference might implement it as assign-through. (e.g., proxy reference types similar to what we had for simd::operator[])
+Consequently, changing compound assignment for simd to member operators creates an inconsistency between simd<T> and T.

+Also, we need to consider that not every proxy reference type implements operator= as rebind.
+Other types with a conversion operator to lvalue-reference might implement it as assign-through. (e.g., proxy reference types similar to what we had for simd::operator[] or vector<bool>::reference)

 After discussing the above in LWG, LWG does not feel a need for changing this.
-But LWG would still like LEWG to sign off on the status quo.
+But LWG would still like LEWG to sign off on the status quo. ("BTW, did you know ...?")